Randomized CP Tensor Decomposition: Introduction

+\paragraph{Contributions.} We present the randomized CP algorithm, which is closely related to the randomized methods of \cite{halko2011rand}.
+Our method proceeds in two stages.
+The first stage uses random projections with power iterations to obtain a compressed tensor (Algorithm~\ref{alg:qb}).
+The second stage applies either alternating least squares (ALS) or block coordinate descent (BCD) to the compressed tensor (Algorithms~\ref{alg:als} and~\ref{alg:bcd}), at significantly reduced cost.
+Finally, the CP decomposition of the original tensor is obtained by projecting the compressed factor matrices back using the basis derived in Algorithm~\ref{alg:qb}.

-A crucial aspect to build a sufficient basis are power iterations.
-This concept is fundamental for modern high-performance randomized matrix decompositions, but as far as we are aware, it has not been applied in the context of tensors.
-In particular, in the presence of white noise the performance of randomized algorithms based on random projections can suffer considerably without additional power iterations.
-Thus, oversampling and power iterations allow one to control the error of the decomposition.
-The work is accompanied by an open-software package written in \textit{Python}, which allows the reproduction of all results.\footnote{The \textit{rTensor} package can be obtained from the GIT repository: \url{github.com/Benli11/rtensor}.}
+Randomized algorithms for CP decomposition have been proposed~\citep{zhou2014decomposition,battaglino2018practical}, albeit without incorporating power iterations.
+The power iteration concept is fundamental for modern high-performance randomized matrix decompositions, but to the best of our knowledge, has not been applied in the context of tensors.
+Without power iterations, the performance of randomized algorithms based on random projections can suffer considerably in the presence of white noise.
+We combine power iterations with oversampling to further control the error of the decomposition.

+Embedding the CP decomposition into this probabilistic framework allows us to achieve significant computational savings, while producing near-optimal approximation quality.
+For motivation, Figure~\ref{fig:timing_bar} shows the computational savings of a rank $k=20$ approximation for varying tensor dimensions.
+Here we compare the ALS and BCD solver for computing the deterministic and randomized CP decomposition.
+The computational advantage of the randomized algorithms is significant, while sacrificing a negligible amount of accuracy.

-The manuscript is organized as follows: Section~\ref{sec:background} briefly reviews the CP decomposition and randomized matrix decompositions.
+\paragraph{Organization.} The paper is organized as follows: Section~\ref{sec:background} briefly reviews the CP decomposition and randomized matrix decompositions.
 Section~\ref{sec:cCP} introduces the randomized CP tensor decomposition algorithm.
 Section~\ref{sec:results} presents the evaluation of the computational performance, and examples.
-Finally, Section~\ref{sec:conclusion} summarizes the research findings and outlines further directions.
+Finally, Section~\ref{sec:conclusion} summarizes the research findings.